zbovaird/Nodeheim/README.md

 # Nodeheim
- network analysis and incident response tool using graph theory and hypergraphs
+creation of dashboard for graph-theory network analysis tool